andela-sjames/random-room-allocator/README.md

-# random-room-allocation
+# random-room-allocator
-Random room allocation system in go.
+A random room allocation system in go.